-A total of thirteen (13) complaints for FY2023 were reported as of December 31, 2023.
+A total of eight (8) complaints for FY2024 were reported as of December 31, 2024.
 A review of the complaints received showed:

-- There was a total of thirteen(13) individual complaints reported for FY2023. - Of the roughly 1,242 airport sponsors that received grants in FY2023, a total of two (2) unique airports reported covered prompt payment complaints, representing approximately 0.2% of all FY2023 grant recipients. - All thirteen (13) of the complaints reported were "covered complaints" within the meaning of Section 157. - Twelve (12) of the thirteen (13) covered complaints were attributable to the same project with the same prime contractor.
-The twelve (12) complaints related to an automated payment procedure by the prime contractor that resulted in some subcontractors receiving payments two (2) days later than permitted by the airport's program plan and contract documents.
-The contractor revised its invoice and payment procedures and resolved the issue. - One (1) of the thirteen (13) covered complaints was resolved when the airport contacted the prime contractor, and the subcontractor received payment within seven (7) days after the airport intervened.
+• There was a total of eight (8) individual complaints reported for FY2024.

+- Of the roughly 1,247 airport sponsors that received grants in FY2024, a total of one (1) unique airport reported covered prompt payment complaints, representing approximately 0.1% of all FY2024 grant recipients. - Two (2) of the eight (8) complaints reported were "covered complaints" within the meaning of Section 157. - Both of the covered complaints were related to invoicing problems and were selfreported to the sponsor by the prime contractor.
+The prime contractor quickly reconciled the invoice issues and paid the subcontractors.

-While the actual number of covered complaints reported is comparatively low, anecdotal reports regularly communicated to the FAA suggest that several factors could be at work that may depress the number of covered complaints.
+While the actual number of covered complaints reported remains low, anecdotal reports communicated to the FAA suggest that several factors could be at work that may depress the number of covered complaints.
 These factors include:

 - Airport sponsors may not be properly reporting covered complaints to the FAA. - Subcontractors not advising airports of prompt payment complaints for fear of retaliation - Scenarios where payments are delayed but the delay is not a violation of the prompt payment requirements; these cases are not considered covered complaints.
-Examples include: - Airports take extended periods of time to pay prime contractors, which delays the prime contractor's payment to subcontractors - Subcontractors are several tiers down and each prior tier needs to receive payment first - Prime contractors do not include subcontractor work on an invoice and therefore have not been paid for the work yet - Prime contractors fail to invoice the airports timely and measures to require and enforce timely invoicing are either unavailable or not implemented
+Examples include: - Airports take extended periods of time to pay prime contractors, which delays the prime contractor's payment to subcontractors - Subcontractors are several tiers down and each prior tier needs to receive payment first - Prime contractors do not include subcontractor work on an invoice and therefore have not been paid for the work yet - o Prime contractors fail to invoice the airports timely and measures to require and enforce timely invoicing are either unavailable or not implemented